carpentries-incubator/git-novice-branch-pr/episodes/07-branches.md

 ~~~
 {: .output}

-Before we used the `checkout` command to checkout a commit using
+Before we used the `checkout` command to checkout a file from a specific commit
-commit hashs or `HEAD`.
-This is similar but now give `git checkout`
-the branch name, which is a nickname for the most recent commit in
+using commit hashes or `HEAD` and the filename (`git checkout HEAD <file>`).
+The
+`checkout` command can also be used to checkout an entire version of the
+repository, updating all files in the repository to match the state of a desired commit.

+Branches allow us to do this using a human-readable name rather than memorizing
+a commit hash.
+This name also typically gives purpose to the set of changes in
 that branch.
+When we use the command `git checkout <branch_name>`, we are using
+a nickname to checkout a version of the repository that matches the most recent
+commit in that branch (a.k.a. the HEAD of that branch).

 Here you can use `git log` and `ls` to see that the history and
 files are the same as our `master` branch.
 This will be true until